kyuhyoung/AnomalyDetectionCVPR2018/README.md

+## Kyuhyoung's README

-### I am trying to make a camera version of "WaqasSultani/AnomalyDetectionCVPR2018" which reads the stack of every 16 frames from camera and detects anomaly on that 16 frames.
+#### I am trying to make a camera version of "WaqasSultani/AnomalyDetectionCVPR2018" which reads the stack of every 16 frames from camera and detects anomaly on that 16 frames.
 (The GPU version on Titan X seems to work in realtime, 16-frame delayed though.)

 You will get an error message for the missing file "c3d_sports_1M_weights.h5" when playing cam version.